- ABOUT ACA

 Chiropractic Care Can Help

-If you experience pain or discomfort resulting from outdoor equipment misuse, call your doctor of chiropractic.
-Doctors of chiropractic are trained and licensed to treat the entire neuromusculoskeletal system, and can help people lead healthier lives by focusing on wellness and prevention.
+If you experience pain or discomfort following yard work, call your doctor of chiropractic who is trained and licensed to treat the musculoskeletal system and can also help you lead a healthier life by focusing on wellness and prevention.